Knoblauchpilze/bsgalone/README.md

 Yet another copy of a famous game which will be probably not as polished and not as fun as the original.
 This time we try out: BSGO.

+# What is the game about?

+The goal is to have a 2d top view space shooter where the user can jump from systems to systems and fight enemies while mining resources and upgrading their ship.

 # Installation

 ## Prerequisite